TristanB6/DM-demo---Auth-code-grant-type/README.md

   - The permissions (scopes) your app needs

 ### 2. User Authentication
-- When a user clicks the "Connect with Dailymotion" button, they are redirected to Dailymotion's login page
+- When a user clicks the "Generate access token" button, they are redirected to Dailymotion's login page
 - The user must:
   - Log in to their Dailymotion account (or create one if they don't have it)
   - Review and approve the permissions your app is requesting